 Zach Gray and Bob Harper of Roaming Startup discuss Indiegogo vis-a-vis Kickstarter in this video:

 Kickstarter has an all or nothing system; i.e., if the total funds raised from all the pledges equals or exceeds the target amount, then that amount will be sanctioned.
 If the target is not reached, all the backers are refunded and no money is disbursed to the project.
 Kickstarter charges a fee of 5% of the money raised.
 This all-or-nothing model is called fixed funding.

-Kickstarter requires an Amazon Payments account and does not disburse funds until 20 days after the project has ended.
+Kickstarter uses Stripe for payments and does not disburse funds until 20 days after the project has ended.

 Until recently, comparing Indiegogo with Kickstarter was impossible, as Indiegogo had not yet revealed statistics about the number of projects it had helped launch, the total funds it had helped raise, etc. Upon release of this information, it was discovered Kickstarter raises nearly six times as much money as Indiegogo does and has a higher success rate.

 Kickstarter has its own regularly updated statistics page.
 And in January 2014, Kickstarter released a set of performance statistics that covered all of 2013.
 These revealed three million people had pledged $480 million in the year and had successfully funded nearly 20,000 projects.

 Meanwhile, Indiegogo has hosted more than 150,000 campaigns since its launch in 2008.
 A data analysis for Indiegogo by crowdfunding freelancers Jonathan Lau and Edward Junprung shows the following: